 3) Helping grandmother 'Mimi' with her various eclectic projects including training diabetic alert dogs, PTSD alert dogs & dog sitting; hosting her meditation students & Perfect Health students.
 Mimi is a Type 1 insulin dependent diabetic.

-5) And working with 3 Poodles (1 standard...
-65 pound poodle!, 1 miniature, 1 toy).
-Chores may include feeding, walking, playing with them.
+5) And working with 2 Poodles (1 standard...
+65 pound poodle! and one 11 pound mini).
+Chores may include feeding and playing with them.
 These are very intelligent, friendly dogs who obey obedience commands and are trained service dogs.

-Long term goals are getting a permaculture area started, planting seasonal edibles, starting a water catchment system, barn renovation including solar, chicken coop, rabbit hutch, aquaponics, etc etc. We welcome fresh ideas and your suggestions!
+Long term goals are planting seasonal edibles, starting a water catchment system, barn renovation including solar, chicken coop, rabbit hutch, aquaponics, etc etc. We welcome fresh ideas and your suggestions!